 Legal notes: You can add any legal notes you'd like to appear on all your documents (for example, tax exemptions)

 Contacts - Default country: Quaderno attempts to pull your customer’s country from the transaction information, but if no country is received, then your default country will apply.

 Contacts - Default language: Automatic invoices will use the official language of your customer's country.
 Your default language is used in the cases described here.

 In Settings > Tax IDs add your tax IDs.
 Depending on your business structure, this could be a VAT number or other tax identification number that you’d like to appear on your invoices.
 If you have multiple tax IDs, add them here.
 Then the applicable tax ID would appear on your invoices based on the transaction.

 In Settings > Tax rates you’ll find all the tax rates you’re applying on your invoices.
 Your account will be automatically configured with tax rates based on your business’s location.
 If you are registered in other countries or states, you can add them to your tax rates to start collecting tax there.
 Read more on configuring your tax settings here.

-In Integrations, you’ll find all of the integrations you’ve currently connected to Quaderno.
+In Settings > Integrations, you’ll find all of the integrations you’ve currently connected to Quaderno.
 Each time you make a sale on a connected platform or payment processor, Quaderno will automatically generate the invoice.

 Keep in mind, these integrations will generate real invoices in your live Quaderno account.
 If you’d like to test your integration, we recommend using a sandbox account.